| National |

 In the girls race, although Washington-Lee produced a string of good

-distance runners in the late '70's and early '80's, it appears that there is
+distance runners in the late '70's and early '80's, it appears that there is a very

 good chance that the Generals have won their first ever district cross country